 Death or serious personal injury and damage to the pump or components can occur if proper lifting procedures are not observed.
 Make certain that hoists, chains, slings or cables are in good working condition and of sufficient capacity and that they are positioned so that loads will be balanced and the pump or components will not be damaged when lifting.
-Suction and discharge hoses and piping must be removed from the pump before lifting.
+Do not attempt to lift this pump by the motor or control cables, or the piping.
+Attach proper lifting equipment to the lifting bail fitted on the pump.
 Lift the pump or component only as high as necessary and keep personnel away from suspended objects.